 What exactly are B2B wire transfers, and how do they work?

 B2B wire transfers represent electronic fund movements between business bank accounts using secure banking networks.
-The sending bank communicates with recipient banks through systems like SWIFT to transfer funds with immediate availability upon completion.
+The sending bank communicates with recipient banks through systems like SWIFT for international transfers, or Fedwire for domestic US transfers, to transfer funds with immediate availability upon completion.

 Processing involves account verification, network routing through correspondent banks for international transfers, and final settlement with confirmation to both parties.